ArchKudo/JavaInCollege/README.md

 	2. Write a Java program for recognising vowels using switch statement.(See Programs/RecogniseVowels.java)
 	3. Write a Java program for finding maximum of 3 nos using if-else statement.(See Programs/GreatestOfThree.java)
 	4. Write a Java program to check whether leap year or not.(See Programs/WhetherLeapYear.java)
-	5. Write a Java program to find how many even/odd numbers are present in a given array.
-(See Programs/EvenOddInArray.java)
+	5. Write a Java program to find how many even/odd numbers are present in a given array.(See Programs/EvenOddInArray.java)

 ## 3. Loops and Control statements in java
-	1. Write a Java program to check whether a number is a square or not.
+	1. Write a Java program to check whether a number is a perfect square or not.(See Programs/WhetherPerfectSquare.java)
 	2. Write a Java program to draw the pattern:
 		1. 0
 			10